-There after the guests arrival by plane, the pair let their wildest (for the most part pre watershed) fantasies come true.
-Although, admittedly those story lines with Jack the Ripper and sex slaves must have gone over my head back then.
-And during the trip you’d learn something about yourself for the bargain price of $50,000 (worth over 200,000 dollars now).
+There after the guests’ arrival by plane, the pair let their wildest (for the most part pre-watershed) fantasies come true.
+Admittedly those storylines with Jack the Ripper and sex slaves must have gone over my head as a kid.
+During the trip, you’d learn something about yourself for the bargain price of $50,000 (worth over 200,000 dollars now).

-This is the second time Rambo has appeared as a guest star in an 80s show review, after appearing in The Love Boat review, this was also filmed in 1981) and Audrey Landers.
-This storyline also features Mary Kennedy and Barbi Benton.
-I’ll briefly look at those other stories within the episode, however the lion’s share of gittering will be about the Ziegfeld Girls story line.
+This is the second time Rambo has appeared as a guest star in an 80s show review, after appearing in The Love Boat review.
+This episode was also filmed in 1981.
+This story also features Mary Kennedy and Barbi Benton.
+I’ll briefly look at those other stories within the episode, however, the lion’s share of gittering will be about the Ziegfeld Girls storyline.

 Devil and Mr. Roarke

 This was one of a couple of episodes featuring Roddy McDowall as the Devil.
 His introductory mansplanation by Roarke to Tattoo and Julie implies the trio are more than sceptical about this guest (for all the right reasons).

-After a freak accident she asks the Devil for help and he makes a deal with her, he will help in return for her soul.
+After a freak accident, she asks the Devil for help and he makes a deal with her, he will help in return for her soul.
 TBH, Julie seems a wee bit too annoyingly bland and she would be more fun as a bad guy anyway but we never find out properly.
-Shame really as this would have been a fun two parter especially after the Devil possesses Julie at one point to try and fool Roarke.
+Shame really as this would have been a fun two-parter especially after the Devil possesses Julie at one point to try and fool Roarke.

 Mr Roarke, being the gallant one is willing to sacrifice his soul to help his goddaughter out.
-Then its a verbal battle between the Devil and Roarke which would put Hobbs and Shaw to shame.
-This particular part of the story is the most fun bit.
+Then it’s a verbal battle between the Devil and Roarke, which would put Hobbs and Shaw to shame.
+This particular part of the story is the most fun bit of this story.
 I really loved watching McDowall and Montalban at loggerheads, both camping and hamming it up and both trying to outwit each other.

 Kid Corey Rides Again

 This episode features Ned Plummer (Arte Johnson), a cowboy fanatic who wants to visit the Wild West and meet his hero Kid Corey (Jack Elam), a legendary outlaw.
 Corey was a famed legend who disappeared with 1 million dollars worth of bank loot after a robbery and was never heard of again.

 He’s quite sad as finds out he’s not the nice guy and Robin Hood character that he’s read about.
-But its Red Letter Media heaven with the plot eventually leading to us meeting Cameron Mitchell as a Sheriff.
-This after the pair are imprisoned and Plummer is “mistaken” for Corey.
+But it’s Red Letter Media heaven with the plot eventually leading to us meeting Cameron Mitchell as a Sheriff.
+This is after the pair are imprisoned and Plummer is “mistaken” for Corey.

 Tattoo sadly didn’t have much to do here in the Wild West and in the whole episode.
 But I did enjoy his rapport with Montalban.
-This pair had more chemistry and rapport, than with Schaal, but this I’m sure improved as the series progressed so I can’t really judge as this her second episode in this character.
+This pair had more chemistry and rapport than with Schaal.
+I’m sure this improved as the series progressed so I can’t really judge as this is only her second episode in this character.

 and now that storyline presenting those…

-With impeccable timing the elderly Joan Michaels (Barbi Benton) and Rubi Rogers (Audrey Landers) – aka Landers and Benton heavily made up in unconvincing “old” make up and wearing “elderly wardrobe” – visit the island escaping from their retirement home.
+With impeccable timing, the elderly Joan Michaels (Barbi Benton) and Rubi Rogers (Audrey Landers) – aka Landers and Benton heavily made up in unconvincing “old” makeup and wearing “elderly wardrobe” – visit the island escaping from their retirement home.

-Poor Tattoo (and probably your grandad) had hoped the visiting showgirls would be a couple of pretty young things.
+Poor Tattoo (and probably your grandad, big brother or dad) had hoped the visiting showgirls would be a couple of pretty young things.
 In their intro to the others, the cunning Mr Roarke confides with Tattoo and Julie that this pair of Missouri ladies will learn about their friendship.
-Saying this friendship will be tested it to the limits.
+Saying this friendship will be tested to the limits.

-It turns out Michaels’s granddaughter, Billie (Betty Kennedy) is in the show and she’s hoping to follow in her grandmother’s footsteps.
+It turns out Michaels’ granddaughter, Billie (Betty Kennedy) is in the show and she’s hoping to follow in her grandmother’s footsteps.
 She’s dating and madly in love with the show’s director, Carl Wagner (Dack Rambo).
 He’s keen to get some tips for the show, but Joan is not keen to be the show’s consultant but to be young again.
 She tells Roarke just that.

-Roarke meets with Joan and Rubi and produces two life size cardboard cut outs of them as they were in their youth in their Ziegfeld costumes.
-Roarke stresses their rules within their fantasy are that they can’t say who they are or they will be old again, they can’t tell they are there as part of a “fantasy” and it’s time limited for one weekend only.
+Roarke meets with Joan and Rubi and produces two life-size cardboard cutouts of them as they were in their youth in their Ziegfeld costumes.
+Roarke stresses their rules within their fantasy are that they can’t say who they are or they will be old again, they can’t tell they are there as part of a “fantasy” and it’s time-limited for one weekend only.

-The pair – now in modern day wear – goes to watch dance rehearsals with them criticising the show in a stage whisper.
-Then after Carl overhears them, he asks them to show what they can do.
+The pair – now in modern-day wear – go to watch dance rehearsals with them criticising the show in a stage whisper.
+After Carl overhears them, he asks them to show what they can do.
 Joan gives an inspirational speech to the dancers.
-Rubi shows him exactly what the “Flo would have done” and her best dance moves..

-He asks the pair to become dancers in his show.
+Rubi shows him exactly what “Flo would have done” and her best dance moves… He asks the pair to become dancers in his show.

-Carl takes a bit of a fancy to Rubi, which Joan begs her friend not to act on as Rubi has always had a thing about directors.
-But Rubi does end up snogging Carl as she’s quite enjoying being young again especially with this young man falling for her.. much to her friend’s annoyance.
-The story line also concentrating on the women’s friendship, where a few comments tells us more of their life stories and personalities, and revelations and confessions are made.
+Carl takes a bit of a fancy to Rubi, which Joan begs her friend not to act on this.
+It seems that Rubi has always had a thing about directors.
+Rubi does end up snogging Carl as she’s quite enjoying being young again especially with this young man falling for her.. much to her friend’s annoyance.
+The storyline also concentrating on the women’s friendship, where a few comments tell us more of their life stories and personalities, and revelations and confessions are made.

-For the Ziegfeld Follies theme itself, this was recreated throughout storyline.
-Montalban’s positive visualisation taking the elderly characters back to their youth was a lovely touch.
-It comprised of a black and white slideshow with of many of those key players – including Gerswin and Al Johnson – in the Ziegfeld Follies story.
+For the Ziegfeld Follies theme itself, this was recreated throughout the storyline.
+Montalban’s positive visualisation of taking the elderly characters back to their youth was a lovely touch.
+It comprised of a black and white slideshow with many of those key players – including Gershwin and Al Johnson – in the Ziegfeld Follies story.

 Interestingly, all these actors and actresses had made many journeys to the island.
 Audrey Landers appeared five times in the show and Barbi Benton eight times and Dack Rambo six times.
 The Devil himself having the last laugh.
-McDowall’s plans as the devil to create an evil island came true, after this particular TV series ended.
+McDowall’s plans as the devil to create an evil island came true after this particular TV series ended.

 Weeper Rating: 😦 😦 😦 /10